 E) Hydraulic calculations: Transitions and friction head losses as well as pier head losses should be considered.
-The USACE HEC-RAS program shall be used to analyze the hydraulic conditions at bridges
+ADOT follows the guidance provided in "Hydraulic Design Series No. 7" (HDS 7, April 2012), which provides a rating system for selecting a 1D or 2D model to be used based on the application situation.
+The USACE HEC-RAS program shall be used to analyze the hydraulic conditions at bridges for a 1D modeling analysis.
+The use of SRH-2D program shall be used to analyze the hydraulic selections at bridges for a 2D modeling analysis.